Node.js

 Strengths

-Rich Node.js ecosystem: can directly access the massive modules in the npm ecosystem, easily integrate various third-party libraries and tools, and meet complex business needs.
+Rich Node.js ecosystem: You can directly use various third-party libraries and tools from npm, easily integrate services like databases, AI, and payment, and meet complex business needs.

 Full stack development experience: No need to separate frontend and backend projects.
 Develop and deploy in one project to drastically enhance collaboration efficiency.